Meeting

 Swift

-public mutating func meetingStartsIn() -> TimeInterval
+public func meetingStartsIn() -> TimeInterval

 Return Value